jakubprzydatek/Peg-solitaire/README.md

 You can read about the rules here: https://en.wikipedia.org/wiki/Peg_solitaire

-To move a pawn you need to select it with LMK.
-Then by pressing RMK, or the "Move" menu at the top, select the direction you want the pawn to move.
+To move a pawn you need to select it with LMB.
+Then by pressing RMB, or the "Move" menu at the top, select the direction you want the pawn to move.
 Optionally, you can use the keyboard shortcut CTRL + arrow key.

 ![](https://i.imgur.com/L3VdiX4.jpg)